alphabraga/lpic1/index.md

 Check boot events in the log files
 Terms and Utilities:

 	dmesg
 	BIOS
 	bootloader
 	kernel
 	initramfs
 	init
 	SysVinit
 	systemd

-101.3 Change runlevels / boot targets and shutdown or reboot system
+### 101.3 Mudar runlevels / boot targets and shutdown or reboot system
-Weight: 3
+Peso: 3

-Description: Candidates should be able to manage the SysVinit runlevel or systemd boot target of the system.
+Descrição: Candidates should be able to manage the SysVinit runlevel or systemd boot target of the system.
 This objective includes changing to single user mode, shutdown or rebooting the system.
 Candidates should be able to alert users before switching runlevels / boot targets and properly terminate processes.
 This objective also includes setting the default SysVinit runlevel or systemd boot target.
 It also includes awareness of Upstart as an alternative to SysVinit or systemd.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Set the default runlevel or boot target
 Change between runlevels / boot targets including single user mode